-"Benchmarks" means the asset allocations and indices against which we measure the performance of the relevant Fund as outlined at section 1.1 of this part of the SIPO.
+"Benchmarks" means the asset allocations and indices against which we measure the performance of the relevant Fund as outlined at Schedules 1, 2, and 3 of the SIPO.

-"Benchmark asset allocation" means the relevant Open Fund's long-term average expected weighting for each type of asset (i.e. the proportion of that Fund's assets that we target to have invested in each type of asset).
-This is also referred to in other documents as its 'target asset allocation'.
+"Benchmark asset allocation" means the relevant Fund's long-term average expected weighting for each type of asset (i.e. the proportion of that Fund's assets that we target to have invested in each type of asset).
+This is also referred to in other documents as its 'target asset allocation' or 'Strategic Asset Allocation' (SAA).
 We invest within ranges agreed with the Supervisor, and actual exposures will vary over time.